carbonblack/carbon-black-cloud-sdk-python/docs/alerts.rst

 Alerts
 ======

-Alerts can be used to notify you about important App Control-monitored activities, such as the appearance or spread of risky files on your endpoints.
+Use alerts to get notifications about important App Control-monitored activities, such as the appearance or spread of risky files on your endpoints.
 The Carbon Black Cloud Python SDK provides all of the functionalities you might need to use them efficiently.
 You can use all of the operations shown in the API such as retrieving, filtering, dismissing, creating and updating.
-The full list of operations and attributes that are available and can be used, can be found in the :py:mod:`BaseAlert() <cbc_sdk.platform.alerts.BaseAlert>` class.
+The full list of operations and attributes can be found in the :py:mod:`BaseAlert() <cbc_sdk.platform.alerts.BaseAlert>` class.

 For more information see
 `the developer documentation <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/alerts-api/>`_